Scene-wide Acoustic Parameter Estimation: Experiments

 \subsection{Spatially-Dependent Acoustic Parameters}

 The proposed method is flexible and can be adapted to different types of acoustic parameters.
-An interesting case is the use of spatially-dependent acoustic parameters, that overall can provide a more complete characterization of a scene by also considering the direction of sound \citep{campos2021, meyer2022, PRINN2025110220}.
+An interesting case is the use of spatially-dependent acoustic parameters, that overall can provide a more complete characterization of a scene by also considering the direction of sound \cite{campos2021, meyer2022, PRINN2025110220}.
 As an illustrative task, we predict a single parameter, \paramC{50}, at fixed directions from each location in the scene.
 To do this, we first take the 2nd-order ambisonic RIRs and beamform to 5 fixed orientations in the scene (azimuth only), about $72\deg$ apart from each other.
-Details of the beamforming process and ground truth examples are shown in Appendix \ref{sec:appendix:beamforming}.

-Table \ref{table:four} shows the results for the spatially dependent case.
-The results show the same trends as in Table \ref{table:one} but with overall worse performance (given the more difficult task), and with the heatmap-based baselines being noticeably better than the RIR-based baselines.
-Nevertheless, the proposed model performs similar to the main results, outperfoming all baselines.
 A key modeling difference is the inclusion of the pose channel.
 Since we train the model using random rotations of the scenes, the model must know the canonical orientation of the scene, to determine the rotated orientation of the fixed directions used when beamforming the ground truth.
-To address this, we add an additional channel to the input features, represented as a single line, which rotates in accordance with the floormap \footnote{The 2nd-order RIR is also rotated to match the augmented rotation, as described in \citep{Politis2012ParametricSA, MazzonKYH19}}.
+To address this, we add an additional channel to the input features, represented as a single line, which rotates in accordance with the floormap.

+\cref{table:four} shows the results for the spatially dependent case.
+These show the same trends as in \cref{table:one} but with more limited performance overall (given the more difficult task), and with the heatmap-based baselines being noticeably better than the RIR-based baselines.
+Nevertheless, our model outputerms all baselines.